Determining the boundary of dynamical chaos in the generalized Chirikov map via machine learning

 In conclusion of this section, we note that a detailed study of the fine structure of the phase portrait generated by the Chirikov map, which exhibits fractal properties, remains an open problem to date.

-\textit{Data generation. ---} The generalized Chirikov map~\eqref{eq:simple_gcm} exhibits both regular and chaotic behavior depending on the parameters $K, K_\alpha, \tau$.
-To classify the dynamical regimes based on the maximal Lyapunov exponent in the phase space $(I, \theta) \in [0, 2\pi]^2$, machine learning methods are employed.
+\textit{Data generation. ---} The generalized Chirikov map~\eqref{eq:simple_gcm} exhibits both regular and chaotic dynamical regimes depending on the parameters $(K, K_\alpha; \tau)$.
+To classify the dynamical regimes based on the maximal Lyapunov exponent in the phase space $(I, \theta) \in [0, 2\pi]^2$, supervised machine learning methods are employed.
 This approach allows formalizing the problem of identifying the nature of a trajectory as a binary image classification task~\cite{Goodfellow-2016, Krizhevsky-2012}.

-For training and validation of the neural network, a dataset of Lyapunov maps with a resolution of $64 \times 64$ pixels was generated.
-Each image corresponds to a phase portrait in which the horizontal axis represents the variable $\theta \in [0, 2\pi]$, the vertical axis represents $I \in [0, 2\pi]$, and the color of each point encodes the value of the maximal Lyapunov exponent at the corresponding location in phase space: ``warmer`` colors indicate larger exponent values, whereas ``cooler`` colors correspond to smaller ones.
+For training and validation, datasets of Lyapunov maps were generated for the standard map $(K_\alpha \equiv 0)$ at three resolutions ($64 \times 64$, $128 \times 128$, and $256 \times 256$ pixels) to compare the effect of input size on network performance.
+Each image corresponds to a phase portrait in which the horizontal axis represents the variable $\theta \in [0, 2\pi]$, the vertical axis represents $I \in [0, 2\pi]$, and the color of each point encodes the value of the maximal Lyapunov exponent at the corresponding location in phase space: "warmer" colors indicate larger exponent values, whereas "cooler" colors correspond to smaller ones.

-Using numerical simulations of the standard map and subsequent computation of Lyapunov exponents~\cite{Benettin-1980}, a dataset of 400 Lyapunov maps was generated, comprising 200 maps corresponding to regular dynamics ($K < K_c$) and 200 maps corresponding to chaotic dynamics ($K > K_c$).
-To enhance symmetry learning in the model, in each regime 100 images were generated using the standard map ($K \neq 0$, $K_\alpha = 0$) and 100 images using the generalized Chirikov map with parameters equivalent to those of the standard map ($K = 0$, $K_\alpha \neq 0$).
+Using numerical simulations of the standard map and subsequent computation of Lyapunov exponents~\cite{Benettin-1980}, three separate datasets were generated, each containing 400 Lyapunov maps at different resolutions.
+Each dataset comprises 200 maps corresponding to regular dynamics ($K < K_c$) and 200 maps corresponding to chaotic dynamics ($K > K_c$).
+To enhance symmetry learning in the model, within each regime 100 images were generated using the standard map ($K \neq 0$, $K_\alpha = 0$) and 100 images using the generalized Chirikov map with parameters equivalent to those of the standard map ($K = 0$, $K_\alpha \neq 0$).